SumoLogic-Labs/TracingContextDecorator/README.md

 2) Update your app.config file with log4net section.
 Below is a complete example of app.config that defines log entry format and uses ConsoleAppender.

+   More information about appenders is available at https://logging.apache.org/log4net/release/config-examples.html

 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>